 These baked apples an indulgent dessert when topped with a small scoop of ice cream, whipped cream, or drizzled with caramel sauce.
 They are a delicious dessert by themselves too.
 They are a perfect alternative to apple pie, and only a few points with Weight Watchers.

-MORE EASY DESSERT AIR FRYER RECIPES:
+MORE FRUIT DESSERT AIR FRYER RECIPES

 Air Fryer Baked Apples